royalapplications/docs/src/products/royalts/reference/connections/terminal-rebex.md

 #### Other Colors and Styles

-Configure default background and text colors, text style colors, selection colors for the Royal Terminal renderer, and cursor colors.
+For Rebex connections using **Custom Palette and Text Colors**, configure the semantic default background, text, bold, faint, italic, and underline colors.
+Cursor colors and cursor options are available in both **ANSI Palette** and **Custom Palette and Text Colors** modes.
 Cursor options include cursor appearance, inverted cursor color, cursor blinking, and blinking interval.

+For Royal Terminal connections, configure default background and text colors, selection colors, and cursor colors.

 #### Text Highlighting

 Configure regular expression based highlighting rules.
-These rules are available for both the Rebex renderer and the Royal Terminal renderer.
+These rules are available for Rebex connections using **ANSI Palette** or **Custom Palette and Text Colors**, and for the Royal Terminal renderer.
+They are hidden when Rebex **Monochrome** mode is selected.

 > [!Note]
 > The Royal Terminal renderer also has a **Text Highlighting** mode setting on the **Royal Terminal** page.
 The Colors page configures the shared highlighting rule list.